iamtheyammer/gam-cros-win-wrapper/README.md

 Note: if you'd like the latest build (not verified stable, but *should* work), download the ChromebookGUI.exe file from [ChromebookGUI/bin/Release/ChromebookGUI.exe (or click here!)](https://github.com/iamtheyammer/gam-cros-win-wrapper/raw/master/ChromebookGUI/ChromebookGUI/bin/Release/ChromebookGUI.exe)

+#### If you would like an email when this project gets a new release, or you would like to provide a little information about how you found ChromebookGUI, please click [here](https://goo.gl/forms/INpW33oJajuJhyBF2).

 ## Usage

 Using the app is fairly simple, and usability is something I want to work on more.